ChemicalDevelopment/kscript.org/builtins.md

 Builtins are available in the global namespace in kscript -- which means they are available without the use of `import` statments, and do not belong to a particular module.

+If you don't find the type or function you're looking for here, that functionality may be in the [standard modules](/modules)

  * TOC
 {:toc}